Leake, Piscotty lead Cardinals past Nationals, 6-1

 PERALTA STRUGGLES

-Cardinals manager Mike Matheny is exercising patience while waiting for three-time All-Star Jhonny Peralta to break a hitting slump.
+Matheny is exercising patience while waiting for three-time All-Star Jhonny Peralta to break a hitting slump.

 Peralta is 3 for 20 with eight strikeouts and no walks.